V4Fire/Client/src/form/b-button/README.md

 | ---------- |----------------------- | ------------------- |--------- |
 | `click`    | Click to the component | `Event` object      | `Event`  |

+Also, you can see the parent component and the component traits.

 ## Usage

 The component has four base scenarios of usage: